Jem212Mac/the-gabby-gourmand/TESTING.md

 - [Full HTML Validation Report](documentation/validation/html_validation.pdf)

-- No errors or warnings were found when passing through the official [W3C](https://validator.w3.org/) validator.
+- No errors or warnings were found when passing through the official [W3C](https://validator.w3.org/) validator, except for errors resulting from the use of Django Summernote.

 ### CSS Validation: